 In 2001, in celebration of the United Nations International Year of Volunteers, 18 volunteers operated the festival's first ever information booth in Botanic Park.
 In 2005 this expanded to about 80 volunteers.
-Volunteers now work across many areas of the festival; merchandising, specials projects, visual arts etc.
+Around 100 volunteers now work across many areas of the festival; merchandising, specials projects, visual arts etc.